 And I am so very, very grateful.

-Tips on THRIVING while Living with Chronic Illness
+Tips for Living with Chronic Illness

 I have lived with my chronic illness for three decades.
 It is never easy, but here are some of the things I do to make my life fabulous DESPITE my many physical limitations.